Lupeclan/vqe/README.md

 ### Running the application

 1. Ensure that all steps under [Build](#build) are complete.
-2. Run the services via docker-compose: `docker-compose up`
+2. Run the services via docker-compose: `docker-compose --profile app up`
+    - To run with a clean DB (New containers): `docker-compose --profile app up --force-recreate -V`
 3. Navigate to `/ping` endpoint to test connectivity:
     - http://127.0.0.1:8080/ping
     - http://localhost:8080/ping